Please note that the Erie County Clerk's office, recommends that you consult with an attorney prior to filing these forms in the Clerk's Office.

 Amendment of an Assumed Name Certificate

 A Certificate can be amended by filing an original signed and notarized Amendment with the County Clerk’s Office.
-The form for filing can be obtained from one of the various legal stationery stores or on our Starting a Business Home Page.
+The form for filing can be obtained from one of the various legal stationery stores or on our Business Centerpage.

 Generally, Amendments may be filed to change the business name, the business address, or to add or remove partners.
-Amendments require a reference to the original or most recent business filing and the Corporation-Assumed Name Counter in the Basement Record Room of the Clerk’s Office can assist with identifying this reference.
+Amendments require a reference to the original or most recent business filing and the Corporation-Assumed Names counter in the Basement Record Room of the Clerk’s Office can assist with identifying this reference.

 Discontinuance of Assumed Name

 The use of an assumed name can be discontinued when the individual or partners cease to conduct business.
 Like Amendments, the Discontinuance requires reference to the original filing and amendments.
-The form for an individual discontinuing an assumed name can be obtained from one of the various legal stationery stores or by “clicking here.” -ADD PDF form for Discontinuance of Assumed Name.
-The form for filing can be obtained from one of the various legal stationery stores or on our Starting a Business Home Page.
+The form for an individual discontinuing an assumed name as well as the form for filing can be obtained from one of the various legal stationery stores or on our Business Center page.
 There is no charge for filing a Discontinuance of Assumed Name.

 Incorporation and Formation of Limited Liability Companies or Partnerships, including Limited Partnership

-The County Clerk’s Office also maintains corporate and business entity records that were originally filed in this office, and continues to take amendments and discontinuance documents for those entities. :p>
+The County Clerk's Office also maintains corporate and business entity records that were originally filed in this office and continues to take amendments and discontinuance documents for those entities.